 Stephanie Brady, Director of Programs, The Independent Living Center, Joplin, MO, points to what some agencies and organizations are doing to improve access for the whole community when planning for emergencies.

-Reaching the deaf and hard of hearing to share invaluable severe weather safety information Neil McDevitt, Executive Director for the Deaf-Hearing Communication Centre, uses social media and video as one communication vehicle to reach his organization's audience about disaster preparedness.
+Reaching the deaf and hard of hearing to share invaluable severe weather safety information Neil McDevitt, Executive Director for the Deaf-Hearing Communication Centre, uses social media and a video with preparedness tips as communication vehicles to reach his organization's audience about disaster preparedness.

 Federal, state, and local officials met with dozens of advocacy groups that came together from New York and New Jersey to focus on disaster recovery issues for people with disabilities and others with access and functional needs.